shield02/alx-low_level_programming/0x0C-more_malloc_free/README.md

 + 0-malloc_checked.c - Script that allocates memory using malloc
 + 1-string_nconcat.c - Script that concatenates two strings
 + 2-calloc.c - Script that allocates the memory for an array using malloc
++ 3-array_range.c - Script that creates an array of integers